 Performing a Windows Raspberry Pi back up is easy.
 To accomplish this, you'll need a disk imaging program.
 In this guide, I'll be using Win32 Disk Imager.
 It's a free tool available for a wide variety of Windows applications.

 The Raspberry Pi backup will be stored in a single file.
 You'll need to choose a location to store your backup.
 Be sure to name the backup file and include the

 This will create a backup file named

 pibackup.img located in the top level of the C drive.

 To confirm your success, Win32 Disk Imager will notify you via a pop-up alert.
 However, it's best to double-check the location to ensure your backup file is actually there.
 It should have the

 Congratulations!
 Your Raspberry Pi's contents are now backed up safely.

-To restore your backup file to the Raspberry Pi, choose the backup image file and set the device letter to your SD card.
-Clicking “write” will update the SD card with the image file you've selected.
+To restore your backup file to the Raspberry Pi, choose the backup image file, and set the device letter to your SD card.
+Click write to update the SD card with the image file you've selected.